Kurtz1993/react-seed/readme.md

 `npm start`

+Then open your browser and go to `http://localhost:4000`.

 ## Test
 Basic test configurations with jsdom and enzyme are provided as well as some libraries to help you with your unit testing.
 To run testing simply type in your console: